2025-2026 NYS PTA LEGISLATIVE PRIORITIES

 Support for Public Education

-• • Support funding and reforms that provide equal and equitable access to high-quality education, delivered by highly qualified staff, and prepare all children for college, career, and citizenry;
+• Support funding and reforms that provide equal and equitable access to high-quality education, delivered by highly qualified staff, and prepare all children for college, career, and civic readiness;

-• Support targeted funding to assist struggling schools in receivership, support English Language Learners, strengthen mental health services and safety, and expand learning opportunities for children;
+• Support targeted funding to assist struggling schools, English Language Learners, student with disabilities, school safety initiatives, and CTE Programs for all students, strengthen mental health supports for students and educators, and expand learning opportunities for children;

 • Support legislation that would change the method of funding charter schools to eliminate any adverse impact on existing school districts and ensure charter school accountability;